amirzeevi/wordle/README.md

-A "wordle" game clone in herbrew. written in javascript. made for self practice. still in progress. deployed to heroku: https://young-citadel-27652.herokuapp.com/
+A wordle game in herbrew. written in javascript. made for self practice. still in progress. deployed to heroku: https://young-citadel-27652.herokuapp.com/